Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 #### Empirical results

-So far we observed that a simple CNN encoding or even a patch building still could not combine the context information with the trajectory information and influence the prediction resutls efficiently.
-The network seemed to predict mainly based the trajectory line and not learn how different context, e.g. the zebra crossing, could indicate the trajectory.
-We also foud it hard hard to converge during training when concatenate context behind x,y (and/or delta x,y).
-The results are not much better than training the x, y features on RNN for examples alone.
+So far we observed that a simple CNN encoding of context or a patch building still could not good enough combine context information with the trajectory information and influence the prediction resutls efficiently.
+The network seemed to predict future trajctory still mainly based the past trajectory line without considering how the corresponding context, e.g. at zebra crossing, could indicate the future trajectory.
+We also foud it hard hard to converge during training when concatenate context after x,y (and/or delta x,y) for RNN training.

+Generally, the results are not much better than training the x, y features on RNN for examples alone.
 However, the neural network prediction still slightly outperformed the lienar regresssion predition.

 Following are two exampels of our training results: the blue line us the human past trajectory, orange dots are ground gruth trajectory at the next 6 timestamps with 15Hz frequency, green dots are prediction results from neuron networks.
 <img src="https://raw.githubusercontent.com/celisun/autonomous_driving_human_trajectory_prediction/master/img/VRU_2.png" width="500"> <img src="https://raw.githubusercontent.com/celisun/autonomous_driving_human_trajectory_prediction/master/img/VRU_3.png" width="500">